maciejskorski/autocorrelations_trng/README.md

 ## Analyse Data

 Data can be analyzed in various ways.
-Below we estimate the autocorrelation function
+Below we estimate the autocorrelation function from 256M bits

 ```python
 import numpy as np